 Angela Melland, DNP, PMHNP

-Angela is a board-certified mental health nurse practitioner.
-She completed her Doctor of Nursing Practice degree at the University of Minnesota and has a Bachelor of Science degree in nursing with a minor in psychology from St. Catherine University.
-Her education provided her with a systems perspective of health care and has taught her how to become a change agent to improve mental health care.
-She has devoted her career to caring for people with a wide variety of mental health diagnoses.
-She has had the opportunity to build trusting and therapeutic relationships with her patients and advocate for their needs and struggles.
-She strives to instill a sense of hope while challenging patients to recognize their value as an individual.
-She is committed to serving her patients by promoting self-esteem, fighting stigmas, acknowledging the darkness, and helping them find the light.
+I’ve devoted my career to caring for people with a wide variety of mental health diagnoses.
+I’ve also had the opportunity to build trusting and therapeutic relationships with my clients and advocate for their needs and struggles.
+My goal is to instill a sense of hope while challenging my patients to recognize their value as an individual.
+I’m committed to serving my patients by promoting self-esteem, fighting stigmas, acknowledging the darkness, and helping them find the light.

-“Giving people with mental illness profound compassion, genuine interest in their specific goals, and patience in guiding them toward their desired outcomes, allows them to feel empowered to drive their treatment plan.
-People with mental illness deserve to be treated with abundant respect, dignity, and grace.” -Angela Melland, DNP, PMHNP
+I believe that giving people with mental illness profound compassion, genuine interest in their specific goals, and patience in guiding them toward their desired outcomes, allows them to feel empowered to drive their treatment plan.
+People with mental illness deserve to be treated with abundant respect, dignity, and grace.

 Incorporating cognitive behavioral therapy and integrative holistic health along with medication helps to create individually tailored treatment plans for mental health.
 I primarily work with those with mood and anxiety disorders, ADHD, and chronic mental illness.
 I also have a special interest in helping patients that face minority issues particularly in the LGBTQA+ and BIPOC communities.